semanticfire/iscw2014_dev_workshop/README.md

-iscw2014_dev_workshop
+Code snippets for ISWC 2014 Developer Workshop

 =====================

-Code snippets for ISWC 2014 Developer Workshop
+This code is not intended to run, just as a reference for the paper submitted